Wiredcraft/nsq-strategies/README.md

 #### Fanout strategy

 1. The producer discovers the nsqd nodes from lookupd
-2. Every `produce` spreads the message to all nsqd nodes.
+2. Every `producer` spreads the message to all nsqd nodes.
 3. This stategy is mainly for delivery guarantee, it's **not** designed for pub-sub mode in nsq, note the message is duplicated among the nsqds, if you have a consumer(client) listening to it's topic, it will get the same message multiple times, if this is not expected you have to de-dupe in the consumer side or make the operation for the message idempotent.